fujiepku/fujiepku.github.io/_pages/about.md

 ======
 **Sept.
 28, 2023**

-I am pleased to announce that I will be joining [Xiamen University](https://www.xmu.edu.cn/) as a junior professor in this November.
+I am pleased to announce that I will be joining [Xiamen University](https://www.xmu.edu.cn/) as a junior professor in next January.

 **Jul.
 7, 2023**